EshaanAgg/web/src/content/blog/go.md

 ## Key Trivia

 - When working with web and JSON, every number is converted to `float64`.
-- Go offer functions like `print` and `println` which can be used to print and debug code.
+- Offers functions like `print` and `println` which can be used to print and debug code.
 But the same are not guranteed to work on every platform.
 Thus using the `fmt` package is the industry standard.
-- Strings are multi-line by default in Go.
+- Strings are multi-line by default.
+- Does not support string templates.
+You can use the `fmt.Sprintf` which is a `printf` function, but instead of putting text on the console, it returns a string.
-- Go provides a default `init` function while is executed even before the `main` function, irrespective of the package or the file it is present it.
+- Provides a default `init` function while is executed even before the `main` function, irrespective of the package or the file it is present it.
 Typically, it is used to initalise some values and variables.
 - The same `.go` file can have multiple copies of the `init` function, and they would be executed in the order they appear in the file (definiton order).
 - Each variable type can be used as a global function to cast other variables to that type.
-- Go does not support string templates.
-You can use the `fmt.Sprintf` which is a `printf` function, but instead of putting text on the console, it returns a string.

 ---